timonoko/Ulefone-Usmart-connector/README.md

 5. ?
 6. OTG (short to GND)

-Pins are Pogo-pins from Alexpress.
+Pins are Pogo-pins from Aliexpress.

 <img src=kuva.png>